Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 CT scans are not painful.
 However, you will need to lie still for the entire scan, which may become uncomfortable.
 Since the scanner is shaped like a donut, you will not be enclosed in the scanner at any time.
-You can also expect to hear whirring or clicking sounds from the machine; some machines are noisier than others.
+You can also expect to hear whirring or clicking sounds from the machine.
+Some machines are noisier than others.

 After the procedure

-You can expect to return to your normal activities immediately after your CT scan, including driving.
+You can return to your normal activities immediately after your CT scan, including driving.
 If you received a contrast medium for the scan, you may be told to drink a lot of water to flush it out of your body.